camohe90/codespace_algorand/README.md

 # The all in one Algorand Codespace
 The all in one Algorand Codespace allows you to set up a virtual enviroment with the latest developer tooling to interact with the Algorand blockchain.
-This includes SDKs like Python to code without smart contracts, and the algokit experience for when you want to practise smart contracts and galore!
+This includes SDKs like Python to code without smart contracts, and the algokit experience for when you want to practise smart contracts and dApps!

 # How to start a codespace?
 Above the files in the top right corner you will see a green code button